 I have a separate guide to adaptive clothing for dementia and Alzheimer’s for more information.

-Seniors who are bedridden require complete assistance when it comes to getting dressed.
-The caretakers receive very little help from the elderly and instead rely on adaptive clothing techniques to make the job easier.
+Bedridden seniors require complete assistance when it comes to getting dressed.
+The caretakers receive little help from the elderly and instead rely on adaptive clothing techniques to make the job easier.

 Clothes that open from the back and have shorter sides are much easier put on and take off of a bedridden senior.